-If you're an employee who is thinking about filing a complaint with your HR department or corporate compliance hotline, you may not have a practical understanding of what goes on behind the scenes, especially if you are new to filing an internal complaint.
+Are you an employee who has been accused of workplace wrongdoing?
+Alternatively, are you thinking about filing a complaint with your HR department or corporate compliance hotline?
+If so, you may not have a practical understanding of what goes on behind the scenes.
+This is especially true if you have never been involved in an internal complaint investigation.

-While all companies have different processes for managing complaints, here is a list of 23 observations from a former corporate HR Investigator.
+While all companies have different processes for managing complaints, here is a list of key observations, based on my years as a corporate HR Investigator.

 If you are assigned a case number, your complaint was probably entered into a computer database.
 The company tracks case details such as name, job title, and contact information for the complainant, Person Complained About (PCA), and any named witnesses.

 Additionally, the computer record captures a summary of the allegations you made.
 It can be pulled up years later.
 Who can access it now?
 Well, plenty of interested parties.

 You trust HR to share your complaint with key personnel on only a "need-to-know" basis.
 But here's the kicker: because executives desperately want to know about compliance and people issues that affect their department, this "need to know" list can become quite extensive.

 Too many people may be in the loop when HR is unable to effectively push back against unnecessary requests from nosy executives.
 Depending on the nature of your complaint and the politics in your organization, the distribution list can include a long list.
 This includes executives both inside your department and out, plus employees in the Law department, personnel in Audit, Finance, IT, Security, Compliance, and multiple layers of HR.
 That's a lot of inquiring minds crawling all up in your confidential business!

 If only you knew how many complaints mirror your own!
 The truth is that you're probably not alone, although it can sure feel that way.